 Our preventative care options include flea and tick prevention products, spay and neuter surgeries, and vaccinations in Uniontown.
 Though it's important to keep up with every element of your pet's personal wellness plan, these shot are particularly time-sensitive.
 We offer a full schedule of core and non-core vaccinations for local dogs and cats, but these life-saving shots will only remain effective if you keep up with all follow-up appointments.

 Core vaccinations are required or highly recommended, while non-core pet vaccinations include optional shots that protect against less common threats.
 Our pet vaccines include core and non-core vaccinations, which protect local dogs and cats from diseases that could kill or permanently injure them.

-Your dog's Hartville veterinarian will personalize a vaccine schedule to suit his or her particular lifestyle.
+We will personalize a vaccine schedule to suit your pet's particular lifestyle.
 However, it will probably include these core vaccines, which protect local dogs from the most common canine diseases: